Graphic Design BA (Hons)

 |Specific Country Requirements||Select your country|

-Graphic Design offers graduates a diverse range of career pathways including design for publishing, design for the web, motion/animation graphics, illustration and editorial.
+Graphic Design offers graduates a diverse range of career pathways including design for print, user interface design, motion graphics, illustration and editorial.

 The degree will enable you to consider a range of career options and equip you with the skills needed to work in the wider creative industries.
-Opportunities for further study and postgraduate research are provided, including PGCE and taught Masters programmes such as MA Creative Practice.
+Opportunities for further study and postgraduate research are provided, including PGCE and taught Masters programmes.